phucvu-nyu/bst236/docs/chapter_coding/code_principle.md

 However, you cannot guarantee you understand every detail of the code (like how the hardware works behind the code).
 Everything is about balance.
 I want to share a quote:

+!!! note "Pablo Picasso:"

-> Good artists copy, great artists steal.
+  Good artists copy, great artists steal.
->
-> -- Pablo Picasso

 And please think about what does "steal" meant by Picasso.
 ### Don't repeat yourself